 Some fine examples of architecture, including the famous Cathedral of St Vitus, can be found at Prague Castle.
-Most of the places of interest there have disabled access, meaning that physically handicapped visitors can admire the superb Story of Prague Castle Exhibition, located in several castle buildings.
-This includes interactive features, computer generated models, video screens and a 40-minute documentary film.
+Most of the places of interest there has disabled access, meaning that physically handicapped visitors can admire the superb Story of Prague Castle Exhibition, located in several castle buildings.
+This includes interactive features, computer-generated models, video screens and a 40-minute documentary film.

-The botanical gardens and zoo at Troja form an oasis of peace which caters for handicapped visitors in every way possible.
+The botanical gardens and zoo at Troja form an oasis of peace that caters for disabled visitors in every way possible.
 The gardens have special pathways designed for the disabled, as well as entrances to the individual pavilions.
-For the visually impaired there are regular exhibitions where the exhibits can be appreciated by touch.
-Naturally there are also explanations in Braille.
+For the visually impaired, there are regular exhibitions where the exhibits can be appreciated by touch.
+Naturally, there are also explanations in Braille.

-Many of the new multi-screen cinemas in Prague and other cities across the country offer a high standard of facilities, including access for disabled persons.
+Many of the new multi-screen cinemas in Prague and other cities worldwide offer a high standard of facilities, including access for disabled persons.

-Popular Czech musicals, which are now being exported to other countries, can be seen at Prague’s Kalich Theatre which also caters for the disabled.
+Popular Czech musicals, which are now being exported to other countries, can be seen at Prague’s Kalich Theatre, which caters to the disabled.
 Two places are reserved for wheelchairs at every performance.
-Younger visitors to Prague will appreciate the disabled facilities at the Akropolis Palace, an alternative music club, which offers a hugely varied programme throughout the year, and at the Archa Theatre, which also hosts varied acts from around the world.
+Younger visitors to Prague will appreciate the disabled facilities at the Akropolis Palace, an alternative music club, which offers a hugely varied programme throughout the year.
+At the Archa Theatre, which also hosts varied acts from around the world.

 You can also test your fitness at a Terry Fox Run, held from spring until autumn in many places across the country.
 The routes are designed with the disabled very much in mind.
 Anyone who supports the main idea behind them – to express solidarity with those less fortunate – can take part in these events.
 The courses can be completed using any means possible – running, walking, in a wheelchair, with a dog … A list of places around the Czech Republic where runs take place, including dates, can be found on the Terry Fox Runs website.

-The castle in Český Krumlov (UNESCO) along with other local places of interest, museums and galleries can be visited in September when they hold their Handicapped day.
-Thanks to certain facilities (ramps, stair lifts, temporary lifts), an information and assistant service (assistants for wheelchair users, guides for the blind, sign language interpreters for the deaf and dumb) and huge discounts on ticket prices, the disabled can reach places they wouldn’t be able to under normal circumstances.
-There are also countless events happening, including special tours for the blind (at the International Art Studio, the Regional Museum, the Fairytale House and the town itself), and raft rides on the River Vltava, an unforgettable experience.
+The castle in Český Krumlov (UNESCO) and other local places of interest, museums and galleries, can be visited in September when they hold their Handicapped day.
+Thanks to certain facilities (ramps, stairlifts, temporary lifts), an information and assistant service (assistants for wheelchair users, guides for the blind, sign language interpreters for the deaf and dumb) and huge discounts on ticket prices, the disabled can reach places they wouldn’t be able to under normal circumstances.
+There are also countless events happening, including special tours for the blind (at the International Art Studio, the Regional Museum, the Fairytale House, and the town itself) and raft rides on the River Vltava, an unforgettable experience.